-To celebrate the anniversary of the creation of the International Brigades in Spain - and their fateful withdrawal supervised by the League of Nations - the GazpachOmnk presents this very special interview with a British International Brigadista: Sol Frankel.
+On the anniversary of the creation of the International Brigades in Spain, the GazpachOmnk presents a very special interview with British International Brigadista: Sol Frankel.

-One warm and sunny October evening, 12 years ago I received an unexpected phone call.
-"Could I give a talk on Living in Spain at a Hotel in Almuñecar, on the Granada coast?"
+One warm and sunny October evening, many moons ago I received an unexpected phone call.
+"Could I give a talk on Living in Spain at a sea-front Hotel in Almuñecar, on the Granada coast?"
 The presenter had fallen ill and they needed a quick replacement.

-That same evening I stood in front of a group of British pensioners attempting unsuccessfully to satisfy probing questions on oily food, the whereabouts of fresh milk and why more Spaniards don't speak English.
+That same evening I stood in front of a group of British pensioners attempting unsuccessfully to satisfy probing questions on oily food, the availability of fresh milk and why more Spaniards don't speak English.
 At one point I managed to lever the subject away from British culinary needs and onto Spanish Culture and Spanish history.
-Immediately, one guy began to snore, several couple shuffled out towards the bar, whilst the rest passed round a packet of Fisherman's Friends.
-One man, however, sitting at the front, looked up and waved his walking stick in my direction as I mentioned the British volunteers in the Spanish Civil War.
+Immediately, someone began to snore, several couples shuffled out towards the bar, whilst the rest passed round a packet of Fisherman's Friends.
+One man, however, sitting at the front, looked up and waved his walking stick in my direction as I started to talk about the British volunteers in the Spanish Civil War.

 "Yes?"
-I said, as he signalled for me to approach .
+I said.
+He signalled for me to approach .